 It's not like organizations don't bother to set goals — 65% of organizations have an agreed-upon strategy.
 But, creating a strategy is easy.
 Executing it is a whole other ball game.
 Less than 10% of all organizations succeed in executing their strategies.

 Delivering solid results over the long-term is what makes a company (and its leaders) great.
 But the secret to consistent performance, are the people who make the strategy happen at the ground level.

 That's where cascading goals can help if you use them right.

 What Are Cascading Goals?

-Goals can be seen in a "cascade" — with a clear set of objectives at the individual, departmental and company levels.
-This can make it much easier to communicate and document your strategy, while eliminating any confusion over who owns what, when a goal needs to be accomplished, or even how to achieve a goal at the task level.
+Cascading goals are a framework to get everyone in an organization aligned with the big picture organizational goal, and to make sure they know what to do by breaking strategy into clear tasks and deliverables.
+Goals are seen in a "cascade" with clear objectives.
+This makes it easier to communicate and document strategy, while eliminating confusion over who owns what, when a goal needs to be accomplished, or even how to achieve a goal.

 According to Billy Elliott, Country Manager of the Top Employers Institute in Africa, “Unless organizations take specific steps to cascade goals throughout the organization and align these with employee goals, the best laid plans will come to nothing.
 To drive true purpose and effectiveness in the everyday lives of employees, the company strategy needs to be filtered down to each level of staff."

 Cascading your goals is how you achieve that "filtering down" so that no one in the organization is ever confused about what to do or when to do it.